shaneosullivan/object_to_ts/README.md

 This is a simple NextJS project that converts JSON objects into a naive TypeScript type.

+Try it out at [json-ts.vercel.app](https://json-ts.vercel.app/)

 ### Some caveats

-It does not try to break out repeating types into their own types - it will simply print them multiple times.
+- It does not try to break out repeating types into their own types - it will simply print them multiple times.
-It does not try to identify hard coded string values, it simply assigns the value "string"
+- It does not try to identify hard coded string values, it simply assigns the value "string"

 ## Developing